YoussefElyaz/Devops-Project/README.md

 {"status":"success","msg":"OK"}
 ```

-Another way to test your REST API is to use [Postman](https://www.postman.com/).
+We can also use [Postman](https://www.postman.com/) to test our REST API.

-## Testing
+3. Testing

 From the root directory of the project, run:
-On Package.json I used the script "test": "mocha test/*.js", the script "test": "./node_modules/.bin/mocha test/*.js" doesn't work when I run the npm run test or npm test.

 ```
 npm run test
 ```
+On Package.json I used the script "test": "mocha test/*.js", the script "test": "./node_modules/.bin/mocha test/*.js" doesn't recognize the directory when I run the npm run test or npm test.

 ## Author